 The applicant is requesting a division of an existing lot in the Aspen Meadows Subdivision in order to create two lots from one current lot.
-The proposed lots are Lot 20A at 1.76 acres and Lot 20B at .79 acres.
-See Drafted Amended Plat in Exhibit C. The applicable zoning in place at this time is Driggs Area of Impact ADR-.5 (Average Density Residential).
+The proposed lots are Lot 20A and 20B.
+See Draft Amended Final Plat in Exhibit C. The applicable zoning in place at this time is Driggs Area of Impact ADR-.5 (Average Density Residential).
 The properties are located within the City of Driggs Area of City Impact and zoning and subdivision requirements are subject to the Impact Area Agreement between the City of Driggs and Teton County, Idaho.
 That Agreement specifies that the applicable zoning ordinance is an older version of the City of Driggs zoning ordinance, and the relevant subdivision ordinance is the 'old' County subdivision ordinance with certain exceptions to include City improvement standards.